digitalservicebund/ris-backend-service/doc/adr/0019-constructing-locators-in-the-frontend.md

 ## Consequences

-- Components will have a way of knowing where they are
+Components will have a way of knowing where they are.

+### IDs

-- We will need to update a bunch of IDs (mostly in tests)
+We will need to update a bunch of IDs (mostly in tests).
+We will also need to change the selectors and methods we use when querying IDs.
+Read [this article on MDN about IDs]() for more information, but the gist is:

+- `/` is allowed in IDs per the HTML and URL specs
+- However `/` is not a valid character in CSS selectors outside of attributes

+This means whenever we use a CSS selector with an ID, we will need to use a specific syntax.
+For example:

+- `document.querySelector("#example/locator")` 🚫 will not work
+- In CSS: `#example/locator {...` 🚫 will not work
+- `document.getElementById("example/locator")` ✅ will work
+- `document.querySelector("[id=example/locator]")` ✅ will work

+It's a tradeoff, but worth it since we should avoid using IDs (especially in CSS selectors) anyway, and being consistent with the paths returned by the backend is more important.